JanssenProject/jans/docs/admin/config-guide/agama-project-configuration.md

 --url-suffix qname:"fully-qualified-flow-name"
 ```

-You can do some syntax check with this operation-id.
+You can do some syntax checks with this operation-id.
-It will help to find out syntax error in Agama low code projects.
+It will help to find out syntax errors in Agama low code projects.

 ***Example***: